amitshekhariitbhu/Android-Debug-Database/README.md

 * Sort data.
 * Download database.

+### All these features work without rooting your device -> No need of rooted device

 ### Check out another awesome library for fast and simple networking in Android.
 * [Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking)